 - Managing customer accounts, including setting up new customers, discontinuing accounts and transferring accounts from one individual to another.
 There is also a requirement to manage contracts with out-of-town water users who receive water from the City. - Managing activities related to water meters includes obtaining meter readings and handling turn ons or turn offs of water lines.
-Customers are divided into automated meter-reading routes so the meters are read accordingly to a bi-monthly schedule. - Water services must be connected and disconnected in response to customer requests and as a result of collection efforts.
+Customers are divided into automated meter-reading routes so the meters are read accordingly to a monthly schedule. - Water services must be connected and disconnected in response to customer requests and as a result of collection efforts.
 The following table provides information on the number and reasons for turn offs and turn ons.

-Turn On/Turn Off Statistics 2001 2002 2003 2004 2005 Daytime Turn Ons (#) 1,833 1,682 1,511 2,035 2,338 Daytime Turn Offs (#) 2,110 1,973 1,997 2,486 2,568 Turn Offs Due to Arrears (#) 281 447 612 893 1,053 Total 4,224 4,102 4,120 5,414 5,959
+Turn On/Turn Off Statistics 2002 2003 2004 2005 2006 Daytime Turn Ons (#) 1,682 1,511 2,035 2,338 2,076 Daytime Turn Offs (#) 1,973 1,997 2,486 2,568 2,270 Turn Offs Due to Arrears (#) 447 612 893 1,053 1,109 Total 4,102 4,120 5,414 5,959 5,455

-- Generating customer bills Customers are divided into billing cycles so each customer is billed every two months on average.
+- Generating customer bills Customers are divided into billing cycles so each customer is billed every month.
 One billing cycle is processed each working day. - Collection efforts take many forms.
-Interest is added to outstanding balances which encourages timely payment.
+Interest is added to outstanding balances, which encourages timely payment.
 When accounts remain outstanding, payment arrangements are negotiated where possible.
 This includes maintaining a post-dated cheque database, as well as providing equalized payment options for utility accounts.
-The following table provides a summary of the utility accounts outstanding as at December 31, 2005.
+The following table provides a summary of the utility accounts outstanding as at December 31, 2006.